apache/flink/docs/dev/table/types.md

 have not been updated to the new type system yet.
 Use the string representations declared in the [old planner section](#old-planner).

-**Connector Descriptors and SQL Client**: Descriptor string representations have not been updated to the new type system yet.
-Use the string representation declared in the [Connect to External Systems section](./connect.html#type-strings)

-**User-defined Functions**: User-defined functions cannot declare a data type yet.
+**User-defined Functions**: User-defined aggregate functions cannot declare a data type yet.
+Scalar and table functions fully support data types.

 List of Data Types
 ------------------